-About NSAA Backcountry Tours
+NSAA Backcountry Tours

-Backcountry ski tours are a great (and safe) way to get out on your touring skis (think ungroomed trails, fish scales and metal edges) with a group of like-minded individuals!
+Get out your touring skis for a great and safe ski.
+You will experience ungroomed trails using fish scales and metal edges with a group of like-minded individuals!
 Meet future friends, enjoy some sweet powder, bring the dog and your thermos full of hot cocoa.
-BEST PART YET…ski tours are completely FREE!
+BEST PART YET…backcountry tours are completely FREE!
 All of our tours feature the Anchorage Nordic Ski Patrol, a valued partner in keeping all skiers safe!

 Before You Join a NSAA Free Backcountry Tour…